creditimpact/PURAIFY/CONTRIBUTION_PROTOCOL.md

 #### B. Local codex-todo.md File (Optional)

-In each engine folder (e.g., engines/vault/), Codex may maintain a codex-todo.md file for multi-item tracking:
+Each engine folder (e.g., `engines/vault/`) may contain its own `codex-todo.md` file.
+These **per-engine todo files** track code and documentation tasks that apply only to that specific engine:

 ## TODO
 - [ ] Unify endpoint name with SYSTEM_STATE
 - [ ] Add error fallback for missing project token
 - [x] Normalize Vault request shape

 Each item should be concise and traceable to implementation points.
+Keep engine-focused todos here so they do not clutter the root task list.

 🔁 Execution Rules
 Whenever Codex completes a task originally recorded as a note or todo: